Bandwidth/ap-docs/methods/recordings/getRecordingsRecordingId.md

 ## Fetch Recording Information
 Retrieve a specific call recording information in JSON format, identified by recordingId.
 For more details on how to retrieve the recorded media file, please access Media documentation.

+See the [faq](http://dev.bandwidth.com/faq/voice/callRecordings.html) for more information about Recordings and storage.

 ### Request URL

 <code class="get">GET</code>`https://api.catapult.inetwork.com/v1/users/{userId}/recordings/{recordingId}`